bwoody3142/FullCourtAnalytics/Documentation/User.md

 ## Team

-- There are currently two different features you can access here.
-Those features being Rosters, and the Upload page.
+- There is currently only one feature available on this page and that is Roster access.
-- If you would like to enter either page you can click on either "Roster" or "Upload" in the navbar.
+- To access the Roster page click "Roster" on the navbar.
   Again if your browser window is smaller than full size you will see the icon below. <br>
 ![Navbar Icon](https://github.com/bwoody3142/FullCourtAnalytics/raw/master/AuxiliaryFiles/Navbar.png) <br>
 In that event click the icon and the navbar will expand to show you the different options.